 Be careful not to go overboard; most graphing programs will let you adjust the intervals between the lines.
 And please please please, if you are going to use gridlines use them for BOTH x and y axes.

 Another thing you may have noticed is the axis ticks, that I prefer to use facing into the graph.
 You may want to use outward facing ticks if you have plot points very close to the axes.

 Best Fit Lines

 There you have it, a quick guide to good graphing practices.
-Here’s one I used in my thesis where instead of a header title, I included a description in the figure caption.
+Here’s an example where instead of a header title, there is a description in the figure caption.
 This format is mostly used in papers, where it is easier to identify the graph by the figure coding.